nicolasplantier/Find-generic-model-tetrapod/clean_tetrapods/README.md

 # Find feet and remove outliers algorithm

-This algorithm finds the feet inside the tetrapods and remove the outliers.
+This algorithm finds the feet inside the tetrapods and removes the outliers.

 ## Input
 - `main_axes` : the main axes found inside the different tetrapods